 Where the design community meets.

-Creative Director at Peregrine Communications Joined over 6 years ago via an invitation from Quentin R.
+Creative Director at Peregrine Communications Joined almost 7 years ago via an invitation from Quentin R.

 Where do all the old designers go?

 I think realistically you need to think about management.

 I get it.
 We don't become designers so that we can manage other people, or so we can watch younger people do cool stuff when we're spending most of our days in meetings and emails.. but it's the most realistic path for sustainability and success.

 As you get older you have to understand what you can offer.
 Younger designers can offer speed, enthusiasm and "new" ideas for low wages.
 What can you offer?
 The answer is probably experience and wisdom.

 So how best can you impart that experience?
 And how can you remain involved?
 I think a move to a strategic position is the best advice.
 Work towards becoming a Creative Director, or even a Managing Director.